ekchacon/semi-supervised-large-size-dataset/README.md

 The Quickdraw bitmap dataset comprises grayscale images with dimensions of 28x28 pixels, encompassing 345 distinct drawing classes and a total of 50 million examples.
 For our experiments, we have selected a subset of 10 classes, containing 700,000 training examples and 25,000 test examples.

-# the aim of the project
+# The aim of the project

 <!-- This content will not appear in the rendered Markdown -->

 <!-- The main objective of this project is to defeat the challenges faced with data pre-processing, model feeding and the training time when working with large datasets, for example the Quickdraw dataset.
 In order to successfully do this we employed the tools TensorFlow library offers. -->

 This project primarily aims to address challenges related to data pre-processing and training time, particularly in the context of large datasets like the Quickdraw dataset.
-To achieve this goal, we have leveraged the capabilities provided by the TensorFlow library.
+To achieve this goal, we have leveraged the capabilities provided by the TensorFlow library and other methodologies.

 <!-- For data pre-processing, the *data* TensorFlow module has a *Dataset class* that represents a potentially huge dataset.
 This class does not need to load the full dataset into memory but processes data in a streaming way avoiding ran out of GPU memory.
 We also used the TensorFlow Datasets to download and create a specific \textit{Dataset} instance (e.g. Quickdraw). -->